mlvk/xero-sync/README.md

 ## Env vars

 Create dev-config.edn (or use dev-config.sample.edn).
 Add required env vars
+\*Env vars are run against a malli spec.
+Make sure to update `xero-syncer.specs.env` when changes env vars

 ```bash
 # Used to access the xero-syncer endpoints